Phunk Junkeez: Sex, Drugs and Rap N' Roll to Present

 After four albums and 11 years of touring, Drummer "Disko" Dan Mueller left the Phunk Junkeez to pursue other musical endeavors.
 The Phunk Junkeez added Steve "Dukes" Dueck.
 During the Sex, Drugs and Rap N' Roll tour, they joined up with Suburban Noize Records while supporting Kottonmouth Kings for most of the spring and summer of 2002.
-They abandoned the tour they were headlining to join the Kottonmouth Kings tour canceling all of their previously scheduled shows without notifying any of the venues.
+They abandoned their tour to join the Kottonmouth Kings tour, canceling all of their previously scheduled shows without notifying any of the venues.
 Concertgoers arrived, but were informed that the band had not yet arrived.
-Only later did frustrated venue managers, who were unable to get in touch with the band, visit the band's website and learn of the change in the tour.
+Only later did frustrated venue managers, who could not get in touch with the band, visit the band's website and learn of the change in the tour.

-The band began to tour over 200 days a year on both major and secondary markets .The Phunk Junkeez then signed a record deal with Suburban Noize.
-They released their fifth album, Rock It Science, the following year.
-After tracking drums for this album, Dukes left the band (he returned in 2007) for family reasons and was replaced by Money Mike on drums.
-This album was produced by Jumbo Jim and Soulman, recorded by Jumbo Jim, and mixed by Ken Mary.
+The band began to tour over 200 days a year in major and secondary markets.
+The Phunk Junkeez then signed a record deal with Suburban Noize and released their fifth album, Rock It Science, the following year.
+After tracking drums for this album, Dukes left the band for family reasons and was replaced by Money Mike on drums.
+This album was produced by Jumbo Jim and Valiente, recorded by Jumbo Jim, and mixed by Ken Mary.
 The songs, "Same Ole Song" and "Fall in Line," from Rock It Science, appeared on the soundtrack to Harold & Kumar Go to White Castle.
-The band again toured extensively for this release.
+The band again toured extensively following this release.

 On August 23, 2007, the Phunk Junkeez released their most recent album, entitled Hydro Phonic.
-This album was also produced by Jumbo Jim and Soulman, engineered by Jumbo Jim, and mixed by Ken Mary.
+This album was also produced by Jumbo Jim and Valiente, engineered by Jumbo Jim, and mixed by Ken Mary.

-Upon completing another tour of the U.S. and Japan, DJ Soulman struck out alone on a DJ tour of Japan.
+Upon completing another tour of the U.S. and Japan, Valiente went on a solo tour of Japan.
 The Phunk Junkeez continue to play shows but have slowed their extensive touring, only playing select cities and dates.